Find Trade Colleges

 $15,507 Avg Student Debt

 Northern Michigan University does offer online classes for certain degree levels.
-In fact, around 39% of the undergraduate population registered for at least one online class in 2020-2021.
+To give an idea of how popular online courses are at the school, 39% of undergraduates took at least one course online in 2020-2021.

 #18